 The problem

-As lawyers we know the value of planning for death, but our clients don’t want to do that.
-Our clients want just want a simple Will.
+As lawyers we know the value of planning for death, but our clients don’t want to think about this for more than twenty minutes and so they will try to make it simple, too simple.
 Your client has not come ready to talk about death, not really.
 They think they have, but they want a peripheral or shallow discussion, some documents to sign, and to give you the full names of their beneficiaries.
-This is part of why they ask for a simple Will, it is quick and easy and they think they will get the satisfaction for themselves and the protection for their family of a proper Estate Plan if they can just convince the lawyer not to make it too complicated.
+This is part of why they ask for a simple Will, it is quick and easy and they think they will get the protection for their family of a proper Estate Plan if they can just convince the lawyer not to make it too complicated.

 How do you get a client to seriously consider the decisions that their family need them to make, instead of allowing the clients to tell themselves this is a simple problem with a quick solution?